-GCPEA publishes its data on the OCHA Humanitarian Data Exchange, the UNESCO Institute for Statistics (Thematic Indicator 4.a.3) website, and the Track Attacks on Education (TRACE) Data Portal.
+GCPEA publishes its data on the OCHA Humanitarian Data Exchange and the UNESCO Institute for Statistics (Thematic Indicator 4.a.3) websites.

 - What types of attacks on education data are being published and where?
-Also, what other education or protection data is regularly published and where? - How often are relevant data being published? - If the MRM is in place, is the number of unverified reports also published? - Do other UN agencies, such as a peacekeeping, release UN-verified data on a regular basis? - Can data on attacks on education be reported regularly enough to support prevention and response? - To what extent does data on attacks on education inform measures to prevent attacks on education? - To what extent does data on attacks on education inform responses to attacks on education? - Do donors have access to data on attacks on education? - Would sharing disaggregated data support advocacy or response? - What sensitivities around sharing data exist and what measures can mitigate these risks? - Are there any data that could be shared publicly or with specific stakeholders?
+Also, what other education or protection data is regularly published and where? - How often are relevant data being published? - If the MRM is in place, is the number of unverified reports also published? - Do other UN agencies, such as a peacekeeping, release UN-verified data on a regular basis? - Can data on attacks on education be reported regularly enough to support prevention and response? - Do donors have access to data on attacks on education? - Would sharing disaggregated data support advocacy or response? - What sensitivities around sharing data exist and what measures can mitigate these risks? - Are there any data that could be shared publicly or with specific stakeholders?